-- an improvement in your email deliverability
+- An improvement in your email deliverability and sender reputation.

-- more people will open your emails as you’ll start reaching their inbox
+- More people will open your emails (as you’ll start reaching their inbox).

-- higher click-through rates
+- Higher click-through rates.

-- a real chance to connect with your audience and boost your conversions.
+- A real chance to connect with your audience and boost your conversions.

 Similarly, scoring your email list offers you more perspective on your subscribers’ potential interaction with your content.
 With this information in hand, you can tweak your visuals and copy until you find your sweet spot.